Institute for Family Entrepreneurship

 The business, investment, and philanthropic activities of entrepreneurial families are significant drivers of the global economy.
 Consistent with Babson’s leadership in entrepreneurship education, and unlike any other school, Babson’s commitment to family entrepreneurs recognizes that families, not just family businesses, drive entrepreneurial behavior.
 This includes the support of multigenerational family businesses, family foundations, startups and acquisitions supported by families, spousal startups, entrepreneurial family members embarking on separate ventures, and many other value-creating family activities.

-One of the most exciting initiatives planned for the Institute for Family Entrepreneurship is the Generational Entrepreneurship Amplifier, which is dedicated to both students and their families.
-The amplifier will engage families during their student’s entire Babson experience, and extend afterward through Babson’s new Entrepreneurial Family Network, an ongoing network for support and exchange for families who have participated in the program.
-A key outcome of this immersive experience will be that families will foster the growth of their entrepreneurial legacy by co-creating a shared family vision that incorporates the next generation.
+One of the most exciting initiatives planned for the Institute for Family Entrepreneurship is the Family Entrepreneurship Amplifier course, which is dedicated to both students and their families.
+The Amplifier will engage families during their student’s entire Babson experience, with a key outcome of this immersive experience being that families will foster the growth of their entrepreneurial legacy by co-creating a shared family vision that incorporates the next generation.
 The program will build their collective capacity for family entrepreneurship by: fostering families as platforms for innovation and growth; creating a network of relationships for family Entrepreneurial Thought & Action® across generations and time; and engaging families as Babson prepares them for their student’s future role in the family enterprise.

 A fall 2018 pilot program is in development for current and incoming undergraduate students whose families are engaged in an entrepreneurial platform such as a business, a family office, or an investment arm.
-Those interested in being part of the foundational cohort, and engaging in a co-creation process for this important initiative, should fill out this short survey for consideration.
+Those interested in being part of the foundational cohort, and engaging in a co-creation process for this important initiative, should apply below by July 10 for consideration.
 Please contact contact Faculty Director

 Matthew Allen or IFE Executive Director